andreasgmiller/pharmaceutical-Authentication/Index/ChaincodeDevEnv.md

 CTRL + c
 ```

 Modify the chaincode e.g. add some debug values.
-Add the following snippet into the get function (befor the return command).
+Add the following snippet into the get function (before the return command).
 ```
 if os.Getenv("DEVMODE_ENABLED") != "" {
   fmt.Printf("Asset: %s\n",args[0])